-Armed with all the evidence they had meticulously gathered and assembled, attorneys Tom Crosley and Andy Rodriguez of Crosley Law Firm were able to settle Barb’s claims against the trucking company and its insurer at a court-ordered mediation a few months before trial.
+Armed with all the evidence they had meticulously gathered and assembled, attorney Tom Crosley of Crosley Law Firm were able to settle Barb’s claims against the trucking company and its insurer at a court-ordered mediation a few months before trial.

 The total liability insurance available from the trucking company was $5,000,000, and the total amount of Barb’s settlement was $4,860,000.
-After attorney fees and reimbursement of litigation and medical expenses, Barb’s net recovery was $2,844,334.
 Much of this money has been invested on Barb’s behalf to provide for her financial security as she ages with her injury.

 In the words of one of Barb’s doctors, “it is doubtful [Barb] will physically ever return to pre-trauma physical abilities.”
 And her brain injury is also permanent.
 With this settlement, Barb can focus on healing and navigating life with her disabilities instead of going further and further into debt just to get the professional help she desperately needs.